manossaratsis/manossaratsis.com/content/research/index.md

 {:toc}
 {:.sidebar}

-# Understanding buildings and cities.
+# Understanding environmental performance in buildings and cities.
 ---

 If you can't measure it, you can't manage it.
-The first step to making our buildings and cities more sustainable, is being able to quantify what does and doesn't work about them.
-My research focuses on building- and urban-scale sustainability metrics for operational energy, daylighting, microclimatic conditions and walkability.
-My goal is to enable the proliferation of clean energy and high-performance design in our built environment.
+The first step to making our buildings and cities more sustainable is being able to quantify what does and doesn't work about them.
+My research focuses on building- and urban-scale environmental performance metrics for operational energy, daylighting, microclimatic conditions and walkability.
+My goal is to enable the proliferation of clean energy and minimal footprint design in our built environment.

 ##Journal Publications